California Penal Code 69 PC – Resisting an Executive Officer

 7. Free Criminal Defense Consultation

-Contact Criminal Defense Lawyer John Rogers if you’re facing resisting an executive officer under PC 69 for a free consultation about your rights and defenses with no obligation.
+Contact an Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers if you’re facing resisting an executive officer under PC 69 for a free consultation about your rights and defenses with no obligation.